rmsrosa/nbbinder/README.md

 ## Usage

 The two main functions in this module are
-- `bind_notes()`: adds the Table of Contents, header, and navigators from the data provided in the arguments.
+- `bind()`: adds the Table of Contents, header, and navigators from the data provided in the arguments.
-- `bind_notes_from_configfile()`: adds the Table of Contents, header, and navigators from the data stored in a YAML configuration file given as argument.
+- `bind_from_configfile()`: adds the Table of Contents, header, and navigators from the data stored in a YAML configuration file given as argument.
-The latter function simply reads the parameters from the configuration file and passes them to the `bind_notes()` function.
+The latter function simply reads the parameters from the configuration file and passes them to the `bind()` function.

-The `bind_notes()` function calls the following functions in this module, which take care of each of the three main features of the notebook binder:
+The `bind()` function calls the following functions in this module, which take care of each of the three main features of the notebook binder:
 - `add_contents()`: adds the Table of Contents to a selected "Contents" file.
 - `add_headers()`: adds a header to each notebook with a given book info.
 - `add_navigators()`: adds navigation bars to the top and bottom of each notebook.

 Each of these later three functions can be called separately, if only one of the features is desired.

-When running `nbbinder.py` as a script, it expects the filename of the configuration file and calls the function `bind_notes_from_configfile(config_file)`, where config_file is the name of the configuration file.
+When running `nbbinder.py` as a script, it expects the filename of the configuration file and calls the function `bind_from_configfile(config_file)`, where config_file is the name of the configuration file.

 Look at the documentation for more information on each of these functions and for the other functions available on this package.